About Oregon Farm Bureau

 The Oregon Farm Bureau (OFB) is a grassroots, nonprofit, nonpartisan organization representing the interests of the state’s family farmers and ranchers in the public and policymaking arenas.
 As Oregon’s largest general farm organization, its primary goal is to promote educational improvement, economic opportunity, and social advancement for its members and the farming, ranching, and natural resources industry as a whole.
 The voice of Oregon agriculture, OFB works to find solutions that will benefit all of the state’s agriculture producers.

 With Oregon roots dating back to 1919, Oregon Farm Bureau was established as a statewide organization in 1932.
-Today with 7,000 farming and ranching members raising over 220 different types of crops and livestock, and a total membership of over 60,000 Oregon families, Farm Bureau is the state’s largest general agriculture organization.
+Today with nearly 7,000 farming and ranching members raising over 220 different types of crops and livestock, and a total membership of 66,000 Oregon families, Farm Bureau is the state’s largest general agriculture organization.

 The county Farm Bureau is the foundation for Farm Bureau at the state and national levels.
 Oregon has 32 organized, active county Farm Bureaus covering all 36 Oregon counties.
 Each county Farm Bureau has its own board and officers and is a vital link between the organization’s membership, its policy development, and implementation efforts.